 Does bottled water or well water provide fluoride protection against decay?

-Most bottles of waters on the market do not contain a good level (0.7-1.2 ppm) of fluoride.
-Additionally, reverse osmosis home treatment systems remove a lot of the fluoride from the water supply.
-Consumers of well water, or who use home water treatment systems, should have their water tested each year get a fluoride level.
+Most water bottles on the market do not contain a good level (0.7-1.2 ppm) of fluoride.
+Additionally, reverse osmosis home treatment systems remove fluoride from the water supply.
+Consumers of well water, or those who use home water treatment systems, should have their water tested each year to determine the fluoride level.
 Testing is available through local and state public health departments.
 Private labs may also offer testing for fluoride levels in the water.

 What types of fluoride products are available?

-There are many topical fluoride rinses, gels, pastes and foams that are available either as office treatments or by prescription.
-Dr. Weinstock may suggest a prescription fluoride tooth paste.
-Many store bought products are useful as well.
-Your dentist or hygienist will be happy to discuss which of these products may be of benefit to you.
+Many topical fluoride rinses, gels, pastes, and foams are available either as office treatments or by prescription.
+Dr. Weinstock may suggest a prescription fluoride toothpaste.
+Many store-bought products are useful as well.
+Your dentist or hygienist will be happy to discuss which of these products may benefit you.

 Are dental cleanings painful?

 Dental cleanings are not typically painful.
-During the procedure, your dental hygienist will use special tooth to remove plaque and tartar and polish your teeth.
+During the procedure, your dental hygienist will use a special tool to remove plaque and tartar and polish your teeth.
 You may, however, experience some minor discomfort or sensitivity, but it is generally manageable.
-We are committed to making sure our patients are comfortable during every appointment, even dental cleaning.
+We ensure our patients are comfortable during every appointment, even dental cleaning.
 We can use local anesthesia for particularly sensitive areas or sedation dentistry if you suffer from dental anxiety.

 Can dental cleanings prevent bad breath?

 Yes, dental cleanings can help you prevent bad breath (halitosis).
-A teeth cleaning will remove plaque, tartar, and bacteria from your teeth and gums.
-This is the number one underlying cause of bad breath.
+A teeth cleaning will remove plaque, tartar, and bacteria from your teeth and gums, the number one underlying cause of bad breath.
 Additionally, we can identify and address oral health issues that may be contributing to your bad breath.
-Twice a year dental cleanings will ensure you have fresh breath and proper oral health.
+Twice a year, dental cleanings will ensure you have fresh breath and proper oral health.

-Yes, dental cleanings are typically covered by dental insurance plans.
-Many insurance policies fully or partially cover preventive services, which includes dental cleanings.
+Yes, dental insurance plans typically cover dental cleanings.
+Many insurance policies fully or partially cover preventive services, which include dental cleanings.
 This will include two annual teeth cleanings.
 However, coverage details vary per patient.
 We encourage each patient to check their specific insurance plan or consult the insurance provider to understand the extent of their coverage for dental cleanings.

 Can dental cleanings detect gum disease?

 Yes, dental cleanings can detect gum disease.
 During cleanings, your dental hygienist will assess your gum health.
 They look for signs such as bleeding gums, swollen gums, or deep pockets.
-When the early stage of gum disease (gingivitis) is detected, we can intervene in a timely manner and offer the conservative treatment.
-If you are in the advanced stage of gum disease (periodontitis), a more comprehensive treatment plan can be initiated.
+When we detect the early stage of gum disease (gingivitis), we can intervene promptly and offer conservative treatment.
+If you are in the advanced stage of gum disease (periodontitis), we can initiate a more comprehensive treatment plan.

 Can I eat or drink before a dental cleaning appointment?